Ghostopheles/pytoc/README.md

 A Python package for reading and writing World of Warcraft addon [TOC](https://warcraft.wiki.gg/wiki/TOC_format) files.

+> [!WARNING]
+> pytoc is currently in the midst of a rewrite to better support faithful imports, exports, and load order simulation.
+Some information may be outdated or incorrect.

 ## Installation

 You can install this package via `pip`.